YoshiABC123XYZ/LibTelltale/docs/ttarchive.md

 - name : The name of the entry
 - name_crc : The CRC64 of the file name, used mostly internally by the library.
 Do not edit this, use entrysetname.
 - flags : Internal use
-- override_stream : Set this to a bytestream* to override the original stream.
-There is no streamset like .ttarch archives.
+- override_stream : The stream of the entry, but this is only used when editing the entry or creating a new one.
+Using streamopen opens the stream from the archive that was used in open and hence wont return the stream from the archive.
+This field should not be directly set, use streamset.
 <br />
 TTArchive2_Open(archive*).
 This opens the archive from the stream field in the archive.
 Returns an int which is any of the the TTARCH_OPEN_x constants.<br />
 TTArchive2_Free(archive*).
 Call this to free the archive and remove all entries etc..
 Don't do this manually, use this!
 WARNING: This frees the streams too!
 It does NOT delete the archive pointer, thats up to you to do after.<br />